bonitasoft/bonita-labs-doc/md/getting_started.md

 ## Installation

-Installation can be done in a *Quick start* or *Production* mode.
+Installation can be done in a *Evaluation* or *Production* mode.

-* *Quick start* mode is designed to try out the ICI module on an existing Bonita platform.
-* *Production* mode should be used when using ICI module for production.

-## Pre-requisites

-* A Bonita platform
-* Java
-* Docker (for *Quick start*)

 :::info
 Check all [pre-requisites](./prerequisites.md) prior to install.
 :::

-If Bonita engine database vendor is oracle, get JDBC driver jar from Oracle (not included in distribution).
+* *Evaluation mode* mode is designed to try out the ICI module on an existing Bonita platform.
+* *Production* mode should be used when using ICI module for production.

-### Quick start mode
+### Evaluation mode

 1. Ensure you have java installed, using command `java -version`
 2. Ensure you have Docker installed, using command `docker --version`